lsst-dm/dmtn-230/index.rst

 The load balancer would recognize that cookie and pass subsequent requests through to the CDN, which would verify the cookie and then serve files directly from Google Cloud Storage.

 We've not used this approach for the Science Platform before, and this login approach would benefit considerably from the multi-domain authentication approach proposed in `SQR-051`_ but not yet implemented.
-It's therefore not the most expedient choice to get a HiPS service up and running for DP0.2 and public testing.
+It's therefore not the most expedient choice to get a HiPS service up and running for DP0.2 and DP1 and public testing.

 This appears to be the best long-term approach, with the best security model and the smallest amount of ongoing code or service maintenance, but will require more work to implement.